appacademy/prep-work/coding-test-1/introduction-to-programming-2.md

 number = gets.to_i
 if (number > 10) && (number < 20)
-  puts("You number was greater than ten AND less than twenty!") else puts("Your number was either less than ten, OR greater than twenty!") end
+  puts("Your number was greater than ten AND less than twenty!") else puts("Your number was either less than ten, OR greater than twenty!") end